 How Do I Seek Glory and Honor and Immortality?

-1. One is: look to Christ and the glory of his finished work on the cross for sinners.
+First, look to Christ and the glory of his finished work on the cross for sinners.
 This is what we stressed at the beginning.
 Justification and eternal life are not earned by our deeds.
 They are freely given to those who look to Christ in faith.
-So if we are going to obtain the glory of God and be glorified we must trust Christ.
+So if we are going to obtain the glory of God and be glorified, we must trust Christ.
 We are justified by faith (Romans 5:1) and those who are justified will be glorified (Romans 8:30).
-Therefore faith is the first and indispensable key to seeking the glory of God.
+Therefore, faith is the first and indispensable key to seeking the glory of God.

 This is where good deeds come in.
 Our good deeds are part of the likeness to Christ.
 And this likeness to Christ comes from seeing and savoring the glory of Christ in the gospel.
 This is why Paul says in Romans 2:7 that those who seek glory by perseverance in “good deeds” will receive eternal life.
 The likeness to Christ is evidence that we already now being “glorified” — not by works, but by looking to Christ in the gospel.
 To see is to become.
 To look is to become like.